Contents

 1. eDesk

-At a glance: Purpose-built eCommerce helpdesk with 250+ native integrations and AI trained on 50M+ monthly shopper messages.
-The only platform in this comparison with native connections to all major marketplaces, webstores, social channels, and logistics providers.
+At a glance: Purpose-built eCommerce helpdesk with 250+ native integrations and eCommerce-trained AI drawing on 50M+ monthly shopper messages.
+The only platform in this comparison with native connections to every major marketplace, webstore, social channel, and logistics provider.

-eDesk was designed from the ground up to handle the unique demands of online retail complaint management.
-Unlike general-purpose helpdesks that need third-party plugins to connect to Amazon or eBay, eDesk integrates natively with over 250 marketplaces, webstores, social channels, and logistics providers.
-Every complaint arrives with full context attached: order history, shipping status, previous conversations, and the original product listing.
+eDesk was designed from the ground up for online retail.
+That matters because general-purpose helpdesks treat eCommerce as a configuration problem. eDesk treats it as the core use case.
+Every complaint arrives with full context already attached: order history, shipping status, previous conversations, the original listing.
 Agents never need to toggle between tabs or ask a customer to repeat their order number.

 • Unified smart inbox covering Amazon, eBay, Walmart, Shopify, social media, email, and live chat